 FSAP uses the electronic Federal Select Agent Program (eFSAP) information system to maintain a national database that includes the names and locations of registered entities, BSAT that each entity is registered for, and the names of individuals with access to BSAT, as well as other information about each entity. eFSAP is a highly secure platform allowing real-time, bi-directional communication between FSAP and the regulated community.
 It allows entities to directly update information such as work objectives, addition and removal of personnel working with BSAT, and strains/serotypes of BSAT in their possession; request approvals for transfers; report identification of BSAT; and report a theft, loss, or release.
 Entities have full transparency regarding the status of any requests sent to FSAP, such as amendments to their program registration.
-In addition, eFSAP is used for inspection and notification of when inspection findings are released, as well as permitting entities to directly respond to the inspection findings by uploading documented proof of any required corrective actions.
+In addition, eFSAP is used for inspection processes including inspection scheduling, providing a preview of items that will be assessed during the inspection and notification of when inspection findings are released, as well as permitting entities to directly respond to the inspection findings by uploading documented proof of any required corrective actions.